duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 a corner of the language which does provide extra support: [arrow notation]( https://downloads.haskell.org/ghc/9.2.1/docs/html/users_guide/exts/arrows.html#conditional-commands).
-We can get a glimpse of what might be converting the example to arrows:
+Converting the example to arrows provides a glimpse of what might be:

 ``` haskell
 -- I'm going to play nice, rather than making b phantom and writing a